Schiiss/blog/_posts/2024-10-21-automating-governance-in-fabric-workspaces-with-powershell.md

 [![script_credential_prompt](/blog/assets/images/blog_images/automating-governance-in-fabric-workspaces-with-powershell/script_credential_prompt.png)](/blog/assets/images/blog_images/automating-governance-in-fabric-workspaces-with-powershell/script_credential_prompt.png){:target="_blank"}

 If all goes well, you will get a JWT back from the login method that can be leveraged for subsequent API calls.
-Let’s extend out the PowerShell script to get all Lakehouses in our workspace.
+Let’s extend out the PowerShell script to get all Lakehouses in our workspace and validate they are named properly.

 ## Validating Lakehouse Names 👮